NTU-ICG/CTS-visual-drone-swarm/README.md

 ### Running Program
 1. Navigate to the repository folder
-2. `cd Control`
+2. Type in the terminal `cd Control`
-3. `python3 single_drone_control.py` for controlling a single drone or `python3 collaborative_two_drones_control.py`for controlling two drones using one computing device for each drone
+3. Type in the terminal `python3 single_drone_control.py` for controlling a single drone or `python3 collaborative_two_drones_control.py`for controlling two drones using one computing device for each drone

 ### Programs List
 1. #### /Models/